avo-hq/docs.avohq.io/docs/2.0/resources.md

 end
 ```

-This will "shortcircuit" the regular alphabetical search and use the `UserResource` everytime we don't don't specify otherwise.
+That will "shortcircuit" the regular alphabetical search and use the `UserResource` every time we don't specify otherwise.

 We can still tell Avo which resource to use in other `has_many` or `has_and_belongs_to_many` associations with the [`use_resource`](./associations/has_many#default-4) option.